celery/celery/docs/getting-started/next-steps.rst

      [2012-06-08 16:23:51,078: WARNING/MainProcess] celery@halcyon.local has started.

--- The *broker* is the URL you specified in the broker argument in our ``celery`` module, you can also specify a different broker on the command-line by using the :option:`-b <celery -b>` option.
+-- The *broker* is the URL you specified in the broker argument in our ``celery`` module.
+You can also specify a different broker on the command-line by using the :option:`-b <celery -b>` option.

--- *Concurrency* is the number of prefork worker process used to process your tasks concurrently, when all of these are busy doing work new tasks will have to wait for one of the tasks to finish before it can be processed.
+-- *Concurrency* is the number of prefork worker process used to process your tasks concurrently.
+When all of these are busy doing work, new tasks will have to wait for one of the tasks to finish before it can be processed.

-The default concurrency number is the number of CPU's on that machine (including cores), you can specify a custom number using the :option:`celery worker -c` option.
+The default concurrency number is the number of CPU's on that machine (including cores).
+You can specify a custom number using the :option:`celery worker -c` option.
-There's no recommended value, as the optimal number depends on a number of factors, but if your tasks are mostly I/O-bound then you can try to increase it, experimentation has shown that adding more than twice the number of CPU's is rarely effective, and likely to degrade performance instead.
+There's no recommended value, as the optimal number depends on a number of factors, but if your tasks are mostly I/O-bound then you can try to increase it.
+Experimentation has shown that adding more than twice the number of CPU's is rarely effective, and likely to degrade performance instead.